qoherent/ria-hub-docs/docs/content/.Installation/from-binary.en-us.md

 ## Recommended server configuration

 **NOTE:** Many of the following directories can be configured using [Environment Variables](administration/environment-variables.md) as well!
-Of note, configuring `GITEA_WORK_DIR` will tell Gitea where to base its working directory, as well as ease installation.
+Of note, configuring `GITEA_WORK_DIR` will tell RIA Hub where to base its working directory, as well as ease installation.

 ### Prepare environment

 Check that Git is installed on the server.
 If it is not, install it first.
-Gitea requires Git version >= 2.0.
+RIA Hub requires Git version >= 2.0.

 ```sh
 git --version
 ```

-Create a user to run Gitea (e.g. `git`)
+Create a user to run RIA Hub (e.g. `git`)

 ```sh
 # On Ubuntu/Debian: